RhysLlThomas/rhysllthomas.github.io/_pages/about.md

 ***

 ## News and Updates
-This month I started my new position of Early Career Teaching and Research Fellow in Economics at St Edmund Hall, University of Oxford.
+**October 2021**: This month I started my new position of Early Career Teaching and Research Fellow in Economics at St Edmund Hall, University of Oxford.